Dominicus Lampsonius: Life

+Correspondence with Vasari

+Dominicus Lampsonius maintained a regular correspondence with Giorgio Vasari.
+The content of two letters is known.
+The first, dated 30 October 1564, was partly incorporated into Vasari’s Vite.
+In this passage Vasari praised Lampsonius as "a well-learned and knowledgeable man," formerly a close confidant of Cardinal Reginald Pole, and at that time serving as secretary to the Prince-Bishop of Liège.

+The second letter, dated 25 April 1565, has been preserved in full.
+At the end of this letter Lampsonius responded to Vasari’s question whether more Netherlandish painters should be included in the Vite by noting that he had already supplied the relevant names and details in earlier letters.
+These earlier lists are not extant, but the names are reflected in the chapter “Di diversi Fiamminghi” in the 1568 edition of the Vite.

+This information from Lampsonius was about four years more recent than the data provided by Lodovico Guicciardini in his Descrittione (1567).
+It is noteworthy that in the revised 1568 Vite Bruegel is mentioned a second time as “Pietro Broghel d’Anversa,” and the earlier designation “Pietro Brueghel di Breda” no longer appears.

 Portraits of some celebrated artists

 In 1572 Lampsonius published under his own name a set of 23 engraved portraits of artists from the Low Countries under the title Pictorum aliquot celebrium Germaniae inferioris effigies (literal translation: Effigies of some celebrated painters of Lower Germany).
 Lampsonius provided poems in Latin to accompany the individual portraits.
 This work was under preparation by the leading Antwerp publisher Hieronymous Cock who died before it was completed.
 It was then published by Cock's widow Volcxken Dierix who continued the publishing business after her husband's death.

 The artists included in the book are (in this order): Hubert van Eyck, Jan van Eyck, Hieronymus Bosch, Rogier van der Weyden, Dirk Bouts, Bernard van Orley, Jan Mabuse, Joachim Patinir, Quentin Matsys, Lucas van Leyden, Jan van Amstel, Joos van Cleve, Matthys Cock, Herri met de Bles, Jan Cornelisz Vermeyen, Pieter Coecke van Aelst, Jan van Scorel, Lambert Lombard, Pieter Bruegel the Elder, Willem Key, Lucas Gassel, Frans Floris, and Hieronymus Cock.